Volleyball

 The middle blocker in volleyball

-The middle blocker (MH), aka middle hitter, is responsible for blocking shots at the net and attacking the ball in the front row.
+The middle blocker (MH), also known as the middle hitter, is responsible for blocking shots at the net and attacking the ball from the front row.
 They also play defense in the back row.

-Also, the middle blocker needs to read the other team's offense to understand where and how to block the opponent player.
-Middle blockers play in positions 3 and 7 depending on the rotation and if the middle is serving.
+Additionally, the middle blocker must read the opposing team's offense to determine where and how to block the opposing player effectively.
+Middle blockers play in positions 3 and 7, depending on the rotation and if the middle is serving.

 A good middle blocker has a strong arm swing, good timing, and effective footwork.